haga-rak/fluxzy.core/README.md

 # fluxzy
-fluxzy is an HTTP analyzer and debugger engine, designed for measuring performance and providing high-end diagnosis. fluxzy targets .NET Standard 2.1, that means that it runs on any platform supporting this later.
+fluxzy is an HTTP analyzer and debugger engine, designed for delivering high end diagnosis and accurate performance measures. fluxzy targets .NET Standard 2.1, that means that it runs on any platform supporting this later.

 # fluxzy.cli (fxzy)
 fxzy is a command line tool taking full advantage of the fluxzy engine, allowing you to a automate fluxzy features without writing any line of code.
 Run `fxzy --help` to get more information about this tool.